 NOAA provides funding to Sea Grant institutions to increase the understanding, assessment, development, management, utilization, and conservation of the Nation's ocean, coastal, and Great Lakes resources by providing assistance to promote a strong educational base, responsive research and training activities, broad and prompt dissemination of knowledge and techniques, and multidisciplinary approaches to environmental problems, in accordance with 33 USC 1121(b).
-This opportunity is open to: Sea Grant College Programs, Sea Grant Institutional Programs, and Sea Grant Coherent Area Programs.
-For the remainder of this document, these entities are collectively referred to as "Sea Grant Programs".
+This opportunity is open to: any individual; any public or private corporation, partnership, or other association or entity (including any Sea Grant College, Sea Grant Institute, or other institution); or any State, political subdivision of a State, Tribal government or agency, or officer thereof.

 The U.S. has a goal to sustainably increase production in aquaculture systems (ocean, coastal, and Great Lakes), while increasing the economic resilience and nutritional security of communities across the country.
 Farming of finfish, shellfish, sea vegetables/algae, and other aquaculture provides great potential in the U.S. for increasing the supply of coastal, ocean and Great Lakes-sourced products while supporting and growing rural and coastal communities and economies.
-One critical component to sustaining U.S. aquaculture is workforce development.
-Unfortunately, there are limited options currently available for students and other individuals interested in aquaculture to gain hand-on experience through working with aquaculture-related businesses and facilities.